MicrosoftDocs/azure-dev-docs/articles/ai/includes/intelligent-app-templates-dotnet.md

    :::column-end:::
 :::row-end:::

-This AI template demonstrates the use of these features.
+This template demonstrates the use of these features.

 | Azure hosting solution | Technologies | AI models |
 |--|--|--|